 Around 4:30 am, I was woken up by the call to prayer as it rang out from a nearby Mosque.
 I went out on the balcony to listen.
 This was a first time experience for me.
 I listened curiously as a magical and mystical voice cut through the still morning air like a citywide alarm clock.

 Within the next two days I would visit one of the worlds most famous Buddhist temples - Borobudur, and the largest Hindu temple in South East Asia - Prambanan.

 I began to realize that this wonderful exotic place had many things to teach me and that I would never be the same after.
 I was totally up for it.

-It’s too easy not to know.
+Sometimes It’s too easy

 Up until that trip, everything I knew about Gamelan was learned in Toronto.
 There was my own research, things my band mates had shown me, things I had read about, as well as the Indonesian Master musician who we hired to come and work with us a few times.
 It's incredible when you think about it.
 I became very proficient at this exotic style of music without leaving town.

 But isn't that the norm for us these days?
 We have amazing experiences right here at home that would have been impossible a few decades ago.

 Some might say it’s too easy.